HicaroD/Pomo-API/README.md

-# 🍅 pomo
+# Pomo API

-A Pomodoro app built with ReactJS.
+A Pomodoro API.

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](LICENSE).